Home | Send Feedback | Share on Bluesky |

 index.html

-The error handler receives these parameters that describe the error:
+The window.onerror handler receives these values:

 window.addEventListener('error', event => { ... })